A cross-border market model with limited transmission capacities: Proof of Theorem

-In this section, we prove our main result, Theorem \ref{res:mainTheorem}.
-The proof will be done by induction, combining the two convergence theorems, Theorem \ref{res:convQM-1} and Theorem \ref{res:convS2}, for the active and inactive dynamics.
-Similarly to the discrete-time setting, we denote by $(\tau_k)_{k\geq 1}$ the sequence of stopping times at which we observe a price change in the limit process $S$, by $l(t)$ the random number of price changes in $S$ up to time $t\in [0,T],$ and by $R^+_k:= \Phi(Q(\tau_k-), \epsilon^+_k),$ $R^-_k:=\Phi(Q(\tau_k-), \epsilon^-_k),$ $k \geq 1,$ the reinitialization values, i.e.~the queue sizes after price changes.
-Finally, for all $s \in [0,T]$, the processes
+In this section we prove our main result.
+The proof will follow by induction, combining the two convergence theorems for the active dynamics (Theorem \ref{CB:res:convQM-1}) and for the inactive dynamics (Theorem \ref{CB:res:convS2}).
+Similarly to the discrete-time setting, we denote by $(\tau_k)_{k\geq 1}$ the sequence of stopping times at which we observe a price change in the limit process $S$, by $l(t)$ the random number of price changes in $S$ up to time $t$, and by $R^+_k:= \Phi(Q(\tau_k-), \epsilon^+_k),$ $R^-_k:=\Phi(Q(\tau_k-), \epsilon^-_k),$ $k \geq 1,$ the reinitialization values, i.e.~the queue sizes after price changes.
+Finally, for all $t\geq 0$, the processes

-denote the active respectively inactive dynamics starting in $S(s) \in E$.
-With this notation, Theorem \ref{res:mainTheorem} can be reformulated as follows:
+denote the active respectively inactive dynamics starting from $S(t)$.
+With this notation Theorem \ref{CB:res:mainTheorem} can be reformulated as follows: